KSAMissionCtrl/FlightTracker/README.md

 ### Future Additions

-* [FT] Terminators for dynamic maps, showing sun position marker as well.
-Could be pre-calculated since body motion does not change
 * [FT] New sat/terrain/biome maps for OPM
 * [FT] Updated biome maps for stock planets
 * [FT] Ground tracking for rovers.
 Resolution of movement dependent on whether max zoom level can be increased